codeforkjeff/dbt-sqlite/README.md

 # dbt-sqlite

-A SQLite adapter plugin for dbt (data build tool)
+A [SQLite](https://sqlite.org) adapter plugin for dbt (data build tool)

-This is an 'experimental' plugin.
-Features are missing, need to be implemented, or broken.
-Use at your own risk.
+This is an experimental plugin.
+Please read these docs carefully and use at your own risk.
 Issues and PRs welcome!

 ## How to Use This